Enjoy a romantic Valentine’s Day dinner at home with a pretty tablescape in soft shades of pink and gray. Plus check out 22 other tables!

 - Shop your home.
 It is amazing what you will find tucked away in your hutch or hope chest.
 Take out the good china and enjoy it now.
 What are you saving it for?

 - Use unconventional items to decorate.
 Remember that crushed velvet table runner?
 That is simply two yards of fabric from the craft store.
 Use scarves, sheets, blankets or quilts as a tablecloth or runner.
+Check thrift stores for a vintage white tablecloth.

 - If you don’t have a pretty centerpiece, stop by Trader Joe’s and pick up a seasonal bouquet.
 They are worth every penny!